Medicare LCDs vs. NCDs

 Sometimes Medicare creates a coverage policy known as a National Coverage Determination (NCD) that applies nationwide.
 Other times, it lets your Medicare Administrative Contractor (MAC) – the private healthcare insurer that actually processes your Medicare claims – decide what can be covered.

-This guide details what you need to know about Medicare NCDs vs. LCDs and how these important policies can help you better understand your Medicare coverage.
+This guide details what you need to know about Medicare NCDs vs. LCDs in medical billing and how these important policies can help you better understand your Medicare coverage.

 What Is a Medicare NCD?